 The achievement that sets you apart from the rest of the candidates

 2. Tailor your introduction as per the job role

 While writing a self-introduction for an interview, it is important for an experienced candidate to talk about the roles and responsibilities they have handled in their previous jobs.
 The best way to do this is to modify your answer around the job position you are interviewing for.
 If you are interviewing for a role that requires a unique skill set, showcase how your current knowledge and skills are suitable for the job position.
 It would help you put yourself across as a suitable candidate for the job.

 3. Discuss your professional experience in depth

 As an experienced candidate, you would have a lot to talk about your professional experiences.
 You can discuss your major accomplishments, learnings and goals.
 You can also talk about companies you have worked with and roles you have handled there.
 Talk about critical tasks you handled that have made a high impact on your career without revealing confidential details of your ex-employer.
 Mention success stories that are relatable to the current job role you are interviewing for.
 It would strengthen your position as a potential candidate.

 4. Maintain a strong body language

 It is essential to have strong body language in the interview.
 It is the first impression you make on the interviewer.
 An interviewer notices everything, from how you enter an interview room, to how you sit and conduct yourself.
 It reflects how confident and prepared you are.
-It also gives an impression of how you will communicate with your future colleagues and company's clients.
-The most important thing is your body language should depict your professional attitude.
+It also gives an impression of how you would communicate with your future colleagues and company's clients.
+The most important thing is your body language is required to depict your professional attitude.

-To prepare well, you can learn about non-verbal communication skills like how much eye contact to make, what should be your hand movement, what is a good sitting posture, when to nod and when to smile.
+To prepare well, you can learn about non-verbal communication skills like how much eye contact to make, what your hand movement is required to be like, what is a good sitting posture, when to nod and when to smile.

 5. Discuss your future plans and goals